-The QS department is responsible for ensuring that the contract that was obtained in May 2016 with the Children's Home Society (CHS) is monitored and the program adheres to the performance measures outlined in the contract.
+The QS department is responsible for ensuring that the contract with the Children's Home Society (CHS) is monitored and the program adheres to the performance measures outlined in the contract.
 A monitoring plan was developed and was sent to the HHS Contract Manager and the CHS management for clarification on the monitoring expectations.

 As outlined in the monitoring plan, the QS department will review a minimum of five cases that are served through the CHS STEPS program.
 If there are less than five cases served in that quarter, then 100% of the cases will be reviewed.
 After consultation with CHS management, an internal spreadsheet tool was developed which adheres to the expectations of the agency and the contract.

 At the end of each quarter, a sample of cases will be determined and CHS will provide the hard copy file to the QS department for review; in addition to reviewing the physical file, the FSFN component of the case will also be reviewed.
+The sample will be pulled from a listing of cases served by the CHS's STEPS program, which is reported through the FSFN Business Objects report titled, "Children Active Receiving In Home and Out of Home Services".
 The review of the case files will be completed, signed off by the QS manager, and then distributed to both FIP and CHS management by the 30th day of the month proceeding the quarter being reviewed.
 Any noted ongoing deficiencies will be discussed with CHS management and a corrective action plan could be developed.